 What do you guys think?
 Will manufactured synthetic fuel buy the internal combustion a few more decades of prominence, or have Tesla and the rest of the battery-building EV crowd already won the war against the the reciprocating engine?
 Let us know what you think in the comments section at the bottom of the article.
 Enjoy!

 Source | Images: Ford, via Motorpasion.

 Chinese cuisine is famous for its fried delicacies.
 Multiply that passion for fried food by over a billion people, however, and you end with (literally) tons of used cooking oil being generated every

-Chinese cuisine is all about frying things, and aircraft giant Boeing has a plan for all that used oil- it’s making it into a clean, renewable jet fuel.
+day minutes.
+Aircraft giant Boeing has a plan for all that oil, though- it’s turning China’s excess waste oil into a clean, renewable source of jet fuel.

 Kia has a brand new Optima hybrid with an efficient diesel engine in the works, but don’t expect it in the U.S. anytime soon.

 The Kia Optima Mild Hybrid (AKA T-Hybrid) features a 1.7-liter turbo diesel four-cylinder engine coupled with an electric motor and a 48V lead-carbon battery pack.
 Using what is called a mild-hybrid system; the electric motor does not propel the car on its own, but rather allows the turbodiesel engine to be turned off whenever the car is coasting, braking, or stopped.
 This system replaces the conventional alternator while regenerative braking recharges the battery.

 The Kia Optima Mild Hybrid is expected to debut at the Paris Motor Show, soon and with its debut the official efficiency figures will be made public.